kartikey-sapra/thrive-market-take-home/README.md

 # thrive-market-take-home
 This is a item to item dockerised flask based recommendation service.
-Where given a product id list of recommended product id is returned.
+Where given a product id, a list of recommended product id's is returned.
 Product id to recommended product mapping is stored in redis as a hashset.
 In the following format.

 `{id -> {reco_id1: score, reco_id2: score}}`